rtmigo/vien_py/README.md

 ```

 - `module.py` must be located somewhere inside the `/abc/myProject`
-- parent subdirectories such as `pkg` an `sub` must be importable, i.e. must contain
+- parent subdirectories such as `pkg` and `sub` must be importable, i.e. must contain
   `__init__.py`
 - the project directory will be inserted into `$PYTHONPATH` making the module
   visible